 Debut Crown Award: Susan Heads, Ayo Onatade (chair) and Simon Savidge.

 The three winning books will be announced on 25 November, 2020.
+We’ll let you know how you can join us for the online celebration soon.

 Several of the shortlisted authors have featured in Historia.
 Get a sense of their writing: